 Those of us who experienced severe and protracted childhood trauma and constantly felt on-edge threatened or endangered (including psychologically endangered due to, for example, extreme verbal abuse from a parent/primary carer)are, as research and common sense informs us, at an elevated risk of experiencing anxiety disorders as adults.

-Research suggests that those who suffer from severe anxiety conditions have brains which are different in terms of structure, chemistry and biology compared to the brains of those individuals who are fortunate enough not to suffer from such a debilitating affliction.
+Research suggests that those who suffer from severe anxiety conditions have brains that are different in terms of structure, chemistry, and biology compared to the brains of those individuals who are fortunate enough not to suffer from such a debilitating affliction.